triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 # Setup the Vitis location so the Microblaze GCC can be used to
 # compile the ERT XRT runtime
 export XILINX_VITIS=/opt/xilinx/Vitis/2021.2
-# Compile the Xilinx runtime
+# Compile the AMD/Xilinx runtime
 ./build.sh
 # Install the runtime into /opt/xilinx/xrt and compile/install
 # the Linux kernel drivers (adapt to the real name if different)